uyuni-project/sumaform/README_ADVANCED.md

  * in `minion`, `client`, etc. `version` determines the SUSE Manager Tools version.

 Legal values for released software are:
- * `2.1-released` (latest released Maintenance Update for SUSE Manager 2.1 and Tools)
  * `3.0-released` (latest released Maintenance Update for SUSE Manager 3.0 and Tools)
  * `3.1-released` (latest released alpha/beta/gold master candidate for SUSE Manager 3.1 and Tools)

 Legal values for work-in-progress software are:
- * `2.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:2.1)
  * `3.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.0)
  * `3.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.1)
  * `head` (corresponds to the Build Service project Devel:Galaxy:Manager:Head)